THE FUTURE OF INDUSTRIAL WORK:

 - What would make traditional forms of structural transformation – industrialization – more viable in future years?
 What public policies are plausible and appropriate?

 - What is the impact in developing countries of new technologies and ‘Industry 4.0’ on comparative advantage, industrial work and social and economic inclusiveness?
 What are the distributional and political dynamics of new modes of structural change?
 What public policies are plausible and appropriate?

 - How are the manufacturing and service sectors interdependent?
 Does a strong manufacturing base support the growth of high-tech service industries?
-Can the growth of high-productivity service industries drive industrialisation?
+Can the growth of high-productivity service industries drive industrialization?
 What public policies are plausible and appropriate to create synergies between manufacturing and service development for inclusive and sustainable growth?

 The workshop calls for empirical and theoretical papers, which address the questions above using: